May 2023 Lawn Diary

 See Weed Identification for more detail and control methods.

-Normally it's getting a bit late to start a full moss control programme, but the cold dry conditions may mean moss removal has had to be delayed.
+Normally it's getting a bit late to start a full moss control programme, but the cold conditions may mean moss removal has had to be delayed.
 Be patient, you can rake anytime growth is good so late May or even June!
-The main problem with renovation in early summer is that it may turn hot and dry (chance would be a fine thing!) which in turn will mean problems with recovery and getting seed to germinate if the area cannot be watered.
+The main problem with renovation in early summer is that it may turn hot and dry which in turn will mean problems with recovery and getting seed to germinate if the area cannot be watered.
 As a last resort it can always be postponed until autumn.

-Caution - weeds are now flowering and seeding so any damage may result in a few extra weeds.
-So, be gently with the raking and make sure you over seed bare areas and have a supply of weed killer on hand just in case.
+Caution - weeds are starting to flower and seed so any damage from raking/scarifying may result in a few extra weeds.
+So, be gently with the raking and make sure you over seed bare areas.
+Weedol weed killer is the only weed killer that allows use after 2 months of seeding.

 Please also note you may cause some transient grass burn to the lawn if applying a ferrous sulphate based moss killer in dry conditions.
-In dry conditions pop the sprinkler on the lawn for just 10 minutes before treatment to give everything a soaking.
+In dry conditions pop the sprinkler on the lawn for just 5 minutes before treatment to just dampen the grass and moss.
 Perhaps treating at the end of the day would also be beneficial.
 Do NOT apply ferrous sulphate on new seedlings.

 See Lawn Scarifying & Raking for procedures.

 Normally I only recommend watering if you have put new grass seed or turf down, or prior to applying ferrous sulphate if conditions are dry.
 I've always believed that a properly fed and cut lawn will ensure deep roots and good colour in all but the driest summers.
-So, if you are going to water please read Watering the Lawn, it'll help you get the most out of watering and prevent some unwanted side effects such as red thread.
+Unfortunately, as many of you have learned, summers such as that of 2018 can cause serious damage particularly to older lawns.
+If you often end up with dead grass patches after dry spells a new lawn might be your best option.
+Anyway, if you are going to water please read Watering the Lawn, it'll help you get the most out of watering and prevent some unwanted side effects such as red thread.

 As discussed in Lawn Aeration Advice, aeration is highly beneficial if done properly.
 Using lawn aerators such as a rolling aerator or aerator sandals makes it relatively easy.
 At the least you should be looking to use a fork on the most trafficked areas around clothes lines, path-to-lawn entry points, kid's goal mouth and postman's shortcut.
 Add grass seed to any worn areas after aeration then fertilise.